 Obviously some bus compressors only have one set of controls, like the SSL Bus Comps.
 But excluding those, if you have a dual compressor with two separate channels and a link capability, is it simply stereo compression when it is linked (so both channels react the same), and when it's unlinked it's working as a dual-mono bus compressor?
 Or are there exceptions?

 I ask because I recently watched a video where the guy was using a Chandler Zener Compressor / Limiter (a two channel stereo compressor).
-And he was dialing in each channel individually, plus there was a switch that said mono/stereo, which I assume is the channel link when its in stereo, but when I talked to him and asked whether he was compressing in stereo or dual-mono, he said that it was stereo.
+And he was dialing in each channel individually to different settings, plus there was a switch that said mono/stereo, which I assume is the channel link when its in stereo, but when I talked to him and asked whether he was compressing in stereo or dual-mono, he said that it was stereo.

 So was he just confused, or are there some compressors that you can control both sides and if you set both sides the same that they will react exactly the same just like a linked stereo compressor, Or when you are dialing in both sides separately would it always be dual-mono?